Raman3050/sigma-prime-demo/README.md

 # sigma-prime-demo
-This is a demo for Sigma Prime Git &amp; GitHub
+This is a demo for Sigma Prime Git &amp; GitHub.